*****Please don’t miss the 2 updates at the bottom of the post about how I am continuing to motivate my homeschoolers.

 Maybe an undisclosed surprise at the end of a certain amount of stickers is what they are working for.

 Maybe they will be motivated with a chance to pick a Redbox, Amazon, or Netflix movie to watch.

 I know of one mom who ordered a special pizza lunch at the end of the week to reward her students who had completed their work.
 If you didn’t finish your work on time – you ate a normal lunch out of the fridge.

 My daughter was very motivated when she attended a public school kindergarten with a Friday ice cream policy.
-If all her school work was completed and she had not been a behaviour problem – she got an icecream with her lunch.
+If all her school work was completed and she had not been a behavior problem – she got icecream with her lunch.

 I now have a kindergartener and preschooler joining my homeschool mix, and I wanted to update this post with how we are still using positive motivation to keep the little ones on track.

 I printed them out their own chart (see printable at bottom of post) and let them color it at the beginning of the school year.

 I also let them pick out their own stickers for the chart, which was a huge hit with a 5 and 3 year old!